pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/OOW (Non-US).md

 ![](https://lh3.googleusercontent.com/j401rXzMJqJLVK-tgrSg1LgZUYktWh_rpmjFZj-sP2fstrJgZUgJv7gl04lAuDv9-4-iZDyCvRlNAihqbXaYpVOrS-9MTiETTLu5KZ0Bifidrfy2mLS15IW4wYQHLqfHDkZ6dzjM4wVak6Vtt1SUGv5sDoIbCnwqKLEEZhnvPEPLFb0ZnWK_pLYOpIh2)

-Once submitted, Felix Lin will check and send the invoice to the customer.
+Once submitted, Anya Lien will check and send the invoice to the customer.

 Ask the customer to check their inbox for the invoice and let us know when it's paid off.